SirUli/FroniusSmartmeter/README.md

 ### Credit

-Credit goes to the following for this code:
+Special thanks goes to the following for the basis of this modified code:
    - Ralf Zimmermann - https://github.com/RalfZim/venus.dbus-fronius-smartmeter
    - VictronEnergy   - https://github.com/victronenergy/velib_python